 I used every color in the set, minus the N5.
 All performed very well for me.
 For the prosthetic tail fin I used the Copics R22 Light Prawn and R24 Prawn.
 For the green eyes I used YG13 Chartreuse.

 I am very satisfied with these markers, and am glad that they are half the price of Copics.
 They let out a good amount of color, but not so much that they bleed through to the page behind the one I’m drawing on.
-They also blend pretty well, I think.
-I’ll rate them 4.5 out of five.
+They blend ok, but are definitely nowhere near the level of Copics.
+I like the colors; they are nice and saturated, all except for the N5.
+I’ll rate them 3 out of five.

 Overall, I’m very happy with my new purchase!